FrigadeHQ/trench/README.md

 ## ⭐ Features

-- 🤝 Compliant with the Segment API (Track, Group, Idenfity)
+- 🤝 Compliant with the Segment API (Track, Group, Identify)
 - 🐳 Deploy quickly with a single production-ready Docker image
 - 💻 Process thousands of events per second on a single node
 - ⚡ Query data in real-time